marl/crepe/README.md

     0.08,199.678,0.775208
     ...

-The script can also optionally save the output activation matrix of the model to an npy file (`--save-activation`), where the matrix dimensions are (n_frames, 360) using a hop size of 10 ms (there are 360 pitch bins covering 20 cents each).The script can also output a plot of the activation matrix (`--save-plot`), saved to `audio_file.activation.png` including an optional visual representation of the model's voicing detection (`--plot-voicing`).
+The script can also optionally save the output activation matrix of the model to an npy file (`--save-activation`), where the matrix dimensions are (n_frames, 360) using a hop size of 10 ms (there are 360 pitch bins covering 20 cents each).
+The script can also output a plot of the activation matrix (`--save-plot`), saved to `audio_file.activation.png` including an optional visual representation of the model's voicing detection (`--plot-voicing`).
 Here's an example plot of the activation matrix (without the voicing overlay) for an excerpt of male singing voice:

 ![salience](https://user-images.githubusercontent.com/266841/38465913-6fa085b0-3aef-11e8-9633-bdd59618ea23.png)